Wnt signaling pathway: Cancer

 Since its initial discovery, Wnt signaling has had an association with cancer.
 When Wnt1 was discovered, it was first identified as a proto-oncogene in a mouse model for breast cancer.
 The fact that Wnt1 is a homolog of Wg shows that it is involved in embryonic development, which often calls for rapid cell division and migration.
 Misregulation of these processes can lead to tumor development via excess cell proliferation.

 Canonical Wnt pathway activity is involved in the development of benign and malignant breast tumors.
 The role of Wnt pathway in tumor chemoresistance has been also well documented, as well as its role in the maintenance of a distinct subpopulation of cancer-initiating cells.
 Its presence is revealed by elevated levels of β-catenin in the nucleus and/or cytoplasm, which can be detected with immunohistochemical staining and Western blotting.
 Increased β-catenin expression is correlated with poor prognosis in breast cancer patients.
 This accumulation may be due to factors such as mutations in β-catenin, deficiencies in the β-catenin destruction complex, most frequently by mutations in structurally disordered regions of APC, overexpression of Wnt ligands, loss of inhibitors and/or decreased activity of regulatory pathways (such as the Wnt/calcium pathway).
 Breast tumors can metastasize due to Wnt involvement in EMT.
 Research looking at metastasis of basal-like breast cancer to the lungs showed that repression of Wnt/β-catenin signaling can prevent EMT, which can inhibit metastasis.

-Wnt signaling has been implicated in the development of other cancers.
+Wnt signaling has been implicated in the development of other cancers as well as in desmoid fibromatosis.
 Changes in CTNNB1 expression, which is the gene that encodes β-catenin, can be measured in breast, colorectal, melanoma, prostate, lung, and other cancers.
 Increased expression of Wnt ligand-proteins such as Wnt1, Wnt2 and Wnt7A were observed in the development of glioblastoma, oesophageal cancer and ovarian cancer respectively.
 Other proteins that cause multiple cancer types in the absence of proper functioning include ROR1, ROR2, SFRP4, Wnt5A, WIF1 and those of the TCF/LEF family.
 Wnt signaling is further implicated in the pathogenesis of bone metastasis from breast and prostate cancer with studies suggesting discrete on and off states.
-Wnt is down-regulated during the dormancy stage by autocrine Dkk1 to avoid immune surveillance, as well as during the dissemination stages by intracellular Dact1.
+Wnt is down-regulated during the dormancy stage by autocrine DKK1 to avoid immune surveillance, as well as during the dissemination stages by intracellular Dact1.
 Meanwhile Wnt is activated during the early outgrowth phase by E-selectin.

 The link between PGE2 and Wnt suggests that a chronic inflammation-related increase of PGE2 may lead to activation of the Wnt pathway in different tissues, resulting in carcinogenesis.